 NFL Weekly Survivor Plays: Week 8

-Andy Spiteri brings you his guidelines to help you navigate your Eliminator Pools to make sure you're the lone survivor with an update as of Saturday afternoon!
+Andy Spiteri brings you his guidelines to help you navigate your Eliminator Pools in Week 8 of the NFL season to make sure you're the lone survivor!

 194 feet was one foot too short and the Saints survived against the Panthers playing without Michael Thomas and Emmanuel Sanders .
 Week 7 had all of the most likely chosen teams win, so it’s on to week 8 for almost everyone in your pool.
 Bye weeks and the dwindling number of teams to choose from will make navigating the next few weeks critical in giving you a chance to win your pool.
 Is it time to take teams that aren’t the most likely to win so that you may be able to gain an edge on your pool?

 As we always look for home favorites of 7 or more points, week 8 provides us with just two.
 The Chiefs are 19 ½ point favorite over the Jets and will be the team chosen by most in pools.
 This is a slam dunk and I’ve recommended waiting on choosing the Chiefs so that you can use them either this week or next.
 The Jets defense played better in week 7 holding the Bills to 6 field goals, but their offense could only muster 4 total yards in the second half.
 Yes, that’s 4 yards.
 Good thing Adam Gase gave up the play-calling so that no one could blame it on him.